audaxland/revoScope/README.md

-# RevoGains
+# RevoScope

-RevoGains is a ReactJs app that calculates capital gains/losses on cryptocurrency transactions made using the Revolut&trade; app/platform.
+RevoScope is a ReactJs app that calculates capital gains/losses on cryptocurrency transactions made using the Revolut&trade; app/platform.
 And generates the corresponding Form 8949 tax forms.

 The app uses the csv statements of the accounts that the user must first download from their Revolut&trade; accounts.
-The user must then upload those statements on the RevoGain app and the rest is computed based on those statement csv files.
+The user must then upload those statements on the RevoScope app and the rest is computed based on those statement csv files.

 The app is a standalone SPA app, and does not use a backend,